Article curated by Ed Trollope

 The vast majority of the atoms we can detect in the universe were created very shortly after the big bang, in a process known as nucleosynthesis.
 Most of these atoms are Hydrogen and Helium, which formed in a specific ratio, along with some tiny amounts of Deuterium, Lithium, and Beryllium (heavier elements are created later in processes within stars).
 Calculations based on this ratio tell us that the density of the material making up these atoms was too low to account for the observed rate of expansion of the universe.
 This ratio has been measured closely by observing objects in the early universe.
 We are able to do this because the further away something we are looking at is, the further back in it's history we are seeing it, as light travels at a finite speed, and so takes time to reach us.
 Measurements of the expansion of the universe (by looking at how groups of galaxies are moving apart) have also been made.
 We can therefore ask where the mass responsible for this expansion rate comes from, given that it did not affect the ratio of elements created in the big bang.

-Delve deeper into the big bang.
+Learn more about the big bang.

 What's bending the light in the Bullet Cluster?